brevzin/cpp_proposals/3294_code_injection/code-injection.md

 # Introduction

-This paper is proposing augmenting [@P2996R7] to add code injection in the form of token sequences.
+This paper is proposing augmenting [@P2996R7] to add code injection in the form of construct sequences.

 We consider the motivation for this feature to some degree pretty obvious, so we will not repeat it here, since there are plenty of other things to cover here.
 Instead we encourage readers to read some other papers on the topic (e.g. [@P0707R4], [@P0712R0], [@P1717R0], [@P2237R0]).